-There are some common situations, like drinking alcohol or socialising, that can test you.
-In these situations, there tends to be stronger-than-normal cravings and a higher risk of slip-up or relapse.
+There are some situations, like drinking alcohol or socialising, that can test you.
+In these situations, there tend to be stronger-than-normal cravings and a higher risk of slip-up or relapse.

 Anticipating these and preparing for them as much as possible is one way of ensuring that you will stay quit.
 Getting some good advice from a service like Quitline can increase your chance of quitting.

 If you like a drink, you’re likely to have a smoke at the same time - they often go hand in hand.
 Thinking about how you’ll deal with alcohol for the first few weeks of quitting is always a good idea.
 Try the following tips.